| |

 When is the best time to hike Nevada?

-I think spring and fall are best for southern Nevada, including Red Rock Canyon and Valley of Fire; Lake Mead National Recreation Area stands out as a prime winter destination.
+Spring and fall are best for southern Nevada, including Red Rock Canyon and Valley of Fire, and Lake Mead National Recreation Area stands out as a prime cool-season destination.
 For Tahoe and big summit hikes, summer and early fall are usually the safer window.
+Remember that several southern trails, including those in Valley of Fire and Goldstrike Canyon, close from May 15 through September 30 for heat safety.

 Are Nevada hikes good for kids and casual hikers?